Tinker Backend¶

 energy_and_param_grad()is not implemented. - Standalone PRM limitations —

-_write_standalone_prm()only writes bond, angle, and vdW terms.
+_write_standalone_prm()writes bond, angle, torsion, and vdW terms but lacks improper torsions and cross-terms.
 Template-based export is preferred for full.prmfidelity. - No GPU support — runs entirely on CPU.

 - External dependency — requires Tinker executables to be installed and discoverable.